MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_export_import.md

 2. Specify the location where you will store the exported files and click the **Export** button.

-**Note** - this process can be run on a virtual machine that is in either a started or stopped state.
+**Note:** this process can be run on a virtual machine that is in either a started or stopped state.

 Once the export has been completed you will be able to see all exported files under the export folder.